 In regards to the milk, although any type of milk can be used, its generally thought that whole milk will get the best results for either drink but especially for a flat white.

-For both a Latte and a Flat white, they will both use espresso and a common way of serving an espresso drink is a double shot, which yields about 2 fl. oz (60ml) and a caffeine content of 60-100mg.
 However, some purists say that a Flat white should only get 1 shot and might even take it a bit further by giving you a ristretto.
 But in general, they will usually be made with 2 shots.

 Last but not least, these two coffee drinks also differ in flavor.
 Since the flat white has less milk content, the coffee flavor will be stronger.
 So it looks like both the flat white and the latte were invented as alternatives to the heavy cappuccino, just in different parts of the world.
 At the end of the day it all depends on how you like your coffee.